Justin-Singh125125/dutch-windmill-animation/README.md

 Here, we will turn  `windmill.jpg`  into an animated image.
-Here is that image:
+See it deployed on [Github Pages](https://captainalan.github.io/dutch-windmill-animation/).

+Here is the source image we'll be trying to animate:

 ![windmill](windmill.jpg)

+## Workflow

-First, we will create a vector image Inkscape.
+First, I created a vector image in Inkscape.
 You can see that file in this repo (`windmill.svg`).

 I then exported some `.png` images to manipulate in the browser.
 See